telerik/winforms-docs/richtexteditor/features/document-protection.md

 {{endregion}}

-you can declare a RadDropDownList which will be used to change the current user in the following way:#_[C#] _
+You can declare a __RadDropDownList__ which will be used to change the current user in the following way:

 {{source=..\SamplesCS\RichTextEditor\Features\DocumentProtection.cs region=combo1}}
 {{source=..\SamplesVB\RichTextEditor\Features\DocumentProtection.vb region=combo1}}